microchip-pic-avr-examples/pic18f45k42-curiosity-hpc-labs/README.md

 - Lab 9: Wake-up from Sleep: Using WDT <br />
 - Lab 10: EEPROM <br />

-## Inputs and Displays
+## Inputs and Display
 - Push Button Switch - Only one on-board push button switch (S1) is utilized.
 The S1 is connected to the PIC MCU's RB4 pin and is used to switch to the next lab <br />
 - Potentiometer - A 10 kΩ Potentiometer connected to the RA0 pin is used in labs requiring analog inputs <br />
-- LEDs - The Curiosity HPC Development Board has four LEDs (D2 through D5) that are connected to I/O ports RA4 through RA7, respectively.
+- LEDs - The Curiosity HPC Development board has four LEDs (D2 through D5) that are connected to I/O ports RA4 through RA7, respectively.
 These LEDs are used to display the output of the different labs <br/>
 ## Labs Flow Chart
 <img src="https://i.imgur.com/snXbThS.png" width = "600"><br>